 Fear not, in the following series of articles we’re going in-depth on the CAGED system, the system most guitarists use to learn and navigate the fretboard.

 What is the CAGED system?

 CAGED is an acronym for the open chord shapes: C, A, G, E, and D which when adjusted to include the ring finger to replicate the nut can be moved up or down the neck to create chords higher or lower in pitch using the same basic shapes.
-These shapes can then be expanded upon to incorporate and arpeggios and scales in different positions on the fretboard.
+These shapes can then be expanded to incorporate arpeggios and scales in different positions on the fretboard.

-For example, the open C major chord played in the highlighted orange section (the two orange dots left of the nut represent open strings) connects to position 2 as both utilize the 5th string, 3rd fret C as the root note.
+For example, the open C major chord played in the highlighted orange section (the two orange dots left of the nut represent open strings) connects to position 2 as both utilize the 5th string, and 3rd fret C as the root note.

 Section two connects to section 3 as both utilize the 3rd, 4th and 5th string, 5th fret notes G (perfect fifth), C (root), and E (major third).

 Section 3 connects to section 4 through the root note C on the 6th string, 8th fret, and lastly section 4 connects to section 5 through the 4th string, 10th fret root note, C.